PanchumarthiAbhinav/recepie-app-api/README.md

 [PLACE_TO_ADD_LINK_FOR_DEPLOYED_VERSION]

-[Add some introduction about your project.
-What is the purpose of it?
-What problem does it solve?
-What it does?]

 RECIPE APP API is a Django rest api web application that enables users to do the following: -

 - Create authenticated users